-Do you want to build your emergency fund?
+Do you want to learn how to build an emergency fund?
 We all know that it’s important to save money, but nearly 30 percent of adults in the USA have no emergency savings.
 Today I’m sharing tips for how to build an emergency fund, which includes a free emergency fund printable to get you started!

 It’s easy to think that emergency situations won’t happen to us, such as a sudden job loss or a medical emergency.
 Or if they do arise, you’ll just swipe your credit card and figure out a way to pay for it later.